Let it Flow! International seminar on dam removal, Estonia

 2. Purtse River

 The Purtse River and its tributaries, the Kohtla River and the Erra River, are some of the most polluted watercourses in Estonia.
 The Purtse River basin is located in North Estonia.
 Length of the river together with its tributaries is 101 km and the basin is 1,094 km2.
 The extensive pollution of the rivers began with the extraction and processing of oil shale at Kohtla-Järve and Kiviõli oil shale chemical plants and it continued throughout the entire Soviet period.
 The overall objective of elimination of residual pollution is to ensure a safe environment for humans and a favorable environment for living nature.
 Purtse River Location

 Please note: After the Sindi Dam visit, we will go to Purtse River, which it’s 207 km away, a 2 h 40 min ride.
-It is possible to come back through Tallinn for those traveling back home that day.
+It is possible to come back through Tallinn at around 17:00 for those traveling back home that day.

 Seminar Location: Strand SPA and Conference Hotel